Optimal Control of Fluid Restless Multi-armed Bandits: A Machine Learning Approach: Computational Experiments

 \subsubsection{Machine Maintenance}

 We consider the classic machine maintenance problem studied in \citep{ks71}.
-In this problem, the state variable $x_i(t), i \in [n]$ represents the cumulative probability that machine $i$ has failed by time $t$, while $u_i(t)$ represents the preventive maintenance rate at time $t$.
-The natural failure rate, cost of maintenance, junk value, revenue of machine $i$ are denoted as $h_i, C_i, L_i, R_i$, respectively.
-The primary objective is to maximize the total profit generated by the machines, adjusted for any junk values if a machine fails prematurely.
+In this problem, for each machine $i \in [n]$, the state variable $x_i(t)$ represents the cumulative probability that machine $i$ has failed by time $t$, while $u_i(t)$ represents the preventive maintenance rate for machine $i$ at time $t$.
+For each machine \( i \), we denote its natural failure rate, maintenance cost, junk value, and revenue as \( h_i, C_i, L_i, R_i \), respectively. { The {failure rate} refers to the instantaneous probability of a machine failing at a given time, provided it is still operational.
+The natural failure rate \( h_i \) is the baseline failure rate in the absence of maintenance.
+The junk value \( L_i \) represents the salvage value of the machine once it has failed, and the revenue \( R_i \) indicates the reward obtained from operating machine \( i \).} The primary objective is to maximize the total profit generated by the machines, adjusted for any junk values if a machine fails prematurely.
 The objective is to maximize

 subject to the state equation